Cool off with this sweet, tart, and refreshing agua de Jamaica. You'll soon see why hibiscus iced tea is such a popular drink in Mexico.

 What is the flavor like?

-What you'll taste in each glass of this tea is a tart, tangy, and berry-like flavor (similar to fresh cranberry juice).
+What you'll taste in each glass of this jamaica agua fresca is a tart, tangy, and berry-like flavor (similar to fresh cranberry juice).

 As far as the sugar goes, that's completely up to you.
 Add more or less sweetener depending on your preferences.